akhilrathod09/Mass-Mail-Dispatcher/README.md

-EXPOSYS DATALABS INTERNSHIP

-ROLE: FRONTEND WEB DEVELOPER

-PROJECT: MASS MAIL DISPATCHER

-1>Introduction:
-The project aims to create a web application using React that allows users to send emails to a list of recipients from a CSV file.
-The application includes a user interface for entering the sender's email, subject, attaching a CSV file containing a list of email addresses, and entering the email message.
-Additionally, the application validates the email addresses from the CSV file and displays the valid and invalid ones separately.

-2>Technologies Used:

-React + Vite: A JavaScript library for building user interfaces.

-Tailwind CSS: A utility-first CSS framework.

-Email.js: A JavaScript library for sending emails using various email services.

-3>Features:
-  1. User Input Form:
-  The main functionality of the application is implemented through a form that allows the user to input the following details:

-From Address: The email address from which the emails will be sent.

-Subject: The subject of the email.

-CSV File Input: Allows the user to upload a CSV file containing a list of email addresses.

-Message: The body of the email.

-2. CSV File Validation:
-The application validates the email addresses from the CSV file using a regular expression.
-Valid and invalid email addresses are separated, and the counts are displayed to the user.

-3. Email Sending:
-The application includes a function sendEmails() that, when triggered, is intended to send emails using the entered details.
-Currently, it logs a message to the console, indicating that emails are being sent.

-4. UI Styling:
-The user interface is designed using Tailwind CSS, providing a clean and responsive layout.
-The styling includes gradient backgrounds and text gradients for a visually appealing look.

-4>Usage Instructions:
-Enter the sender's email address, subject, and email message in the respective input fields.
-Upload a CSV file containing the list of recipient email addresses.
-Click the "Send Emails" button to trigger the email sending process (currently logging to the console).

-5>Future Improvements:
-Implement the actual email sending functionality using a backend service or an email API.
-Add user authentication to ensure secure access to the email sending feature.
-Enhance error handling and user feedback during the email sending process.
-Implement a progress indicator for the email sending process.
-Improve the overall user experience and add additional features based on user feedback.
+# Mass Mail Dispatcher

+## Introduction

+The Mass Mail Dispatcher is a web application developed with React and Vite to simplify the process of sending emails to a list of recipients from a CSV file.
+Users can input sender details, attach a CSV file with recipient email addresses, and compose email messages.
+The application validates email addresses from the CSV file, distinguishing between valid and invalid ones.

+## Technologies Used

+- **React + Vite:** JavaScript library for building dynamic user interfaces.
+- **Tailwind CSS:** Utility-first CSS framework for styling.
+- **Email.js:** JavaScript library for sending emails via various email services.

+## Features

+1. **User Input Form:**
+   - **From Address:** Enter the sender's email address.
+   - **Subject:** Specify the subject of the email.
+   - **CSV File Input:** Upload a CSV file with recipient email addresses.
+   - **Message:** Input the body of the email.

+2. **CSV File Validation:**
+   - Validate email addresses using regular expressions.
+   - Display counts of valid and invalid email addresses.

+3. **Email Sending:**
+   - The application includes a `sendEmails()` function intended to send emails.
+   - Currently, it logs a message to the console, indicating the initiation of the email sending process.

+4. **UI Styling:**
+   - Designed using Tailwind CSS for a visually appealing and responsive layout.
+   - Features gradient backgrounds and text gradients.

+## Usage Instructions

+1. Enter sender's email address, subject, and email message in respective input fields.
+2. Upload a CSV file with recipient email addresses.
+3. Click the "Send Emails" button to initiate the email sending process (currently logging to the console).

+## Future Improvements

+1. **Implement Email Sending:**
+   - Connect to a backend service or email API for actual email sending.

+2. **User Authentication:**
+   - Enhance security by adding user authentication for email sending access.

+3. **Error Handling and Feedback:**
+   - Improve error handling during the email sending process.
+   - Provide better user feedback on the progress.

+4. **Progress Indicator:**
+   - Implement a progress indicator for the email sending process.

+5. **User Experience:**
+   - Enhance overall user experience based on feedback.
+   - Introduce additional features to meet user needs.